privet-kitty/gb-disassembler/README.md

 gb-disassembler
 ===============

-Disassembler for Gameboy ROMs

-# About This Tool
-It is a disassembler for Nintendo Gameboy ROMs, mainly aimed at reverse engineering.
+It is a disassembler for Nintendo Gameboy, mainly aimed at reverse engineering.